PSTennant/housing/readme.txt

 Second try at adding about.
 The first one got wiped away with "git restore readme.txt."

 About: Learning about reproducible analytic pipelines via the RAPS book by Bruno: https://raps-with-r.dev/

+People: Currently just PST working under the direction of Bruno.